hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-greenlake-for-private-cloud-enterprise-scaling-and-orchestrating-modern-applications-for-the-enterprise.md

 **Conclusion – The perfect synergy**
 HPE GreenLake for Private Cloud Enterprise, in conjunction with Kubernetes, addresses a broad spectrum of enterprise applications.
 Whether dealing with brownfield applications that have evolved over time or greenfield applications that are freshly developed, this combination ensures seamless integration and deployment.

-HPE GreenLake for Private Cloud Enterprise, in conjunction with Kubernetes, addresses a broad spectrum of enterprise applications.
-Whether dealing with brownfield applications that have evolved over time or greenfield applications that are freshly developed, this combination ensures seamless integration and deployment.

 Containers service’s ability to scale resources up or down based on workload demands ensures that businesses can respond effectively to varying operational requirements.
 Additionally, the integrated framework provides a secure stack, reinforcing infrastructure integrity, governance, compliance, and application security.
 In essence, the union of HPE GreenLake for Private Cloud Enterprise and Kubernetes provides a comprehensive solution that caters to both existing and new enterprise applications, fostering a flexible, responsive, and secure environment.